Visit Romania – 21 most beautiful places in Transylvania

 So it seems that the first German inhabitants came here in 13th century and stayed in Biertan until 20th century when they either died in the WW2 or had to return back to Germany.
 However, even nowadays you can still find a lot of people in Biertan who speak German.

 In the middle of Biertan, surrounded by old Saxon-like houses, perched on a hill, is the fortified church of Biertan.
 The church is surrounded with outer walls and several towers.
 It is well worth a visit.
 Do not miss the building of the matrimonial prison.

 Couples who wanted to divorce were forced to spend time together there to make sure they wished to end their marriage.
 They had to share a single room with only one bed, one chair and one set of tableware.
 If they reconciled, they could leave earlier, otherwise they stayed locked up for two weeks.

-Biertan Fortified Church, Transylvania, Romania by Otto Schemmel
+Biertan Fortified Church, Transylvania, Visit Romania by Otto Schemmel

 Sighisoara, a beautiful medieval town, has been designated as a World Heritage Site by UNESCO.

 Its cobbled streets, steep stairways, secluded squares, colourful houses, and several towers create a magical atmosphere.
 There are a lot of sights not to be missed in Sighisoara.
 One can walk up the Covered Stairs to the Hill Church for a stunning panorama over the city.

 The 14th century Clock Tower, a true symbol for this 700 years old town, also offers a great view of the old city centre.
 And those who are fascinated with vampires can visit the actual birthplace of Vlad Dracula, who inspired Bran Stoker’s Count Dracula.